qaware/qaware-blog-source/content/posts/ide-of-the-future.md

 out and not everything that I can think of when going on a walk will probably be practical.
 But we see that (1) the product category of an IDE is getting a major update, and it is not at all clear if the existing players (Jetbrains, I am looking at you) can reinvent themselves in order to play a role in the next generation.
-And (2), the IDE will not collapse into some simplistic terminal application that we now see emerging.
+Neither are agents just yet another IDE plugin that lives in a sidebar.
+And (2), the IDE will not collapse into a simplistic terminal application as we now now see it everywhere.
 It remains a complex integration product that combines AI agents, specialized GUIs and system integration.

-In such a system, I can imagining opening the revision graph, seeing three running agent branches, each with a diff + tests + budget + permissions; After visualizing the architectural impact and checking that there are no unexpected dependencies, and after noting that the tests cover the properties that I want to see, I promote one branch and squash provenance into a review packet, which I'll later discuss with a teammate.
+In such a system, I can imagining opening the revision graph, seeing three running agent branches, each with a diff + tests + budget + permissions; After visualizing the architectural impact and checking that there are no unexpected dependencies, and after noting that the tests cover the properties that I want to see, I promote one branch and squash provenance into a review changeset, which I'll later discuss with a teammate.
 I'll directly push one other branch (an easy change) and abandon the third since it did not match my assumptions.
-I still learned something from the failed attempt, and add that learning to the spec before restarting another attempt.
+I still learned something from the failed attempt, and I add that learning to my concise spec document that will guide the agent whe restarting another attempt.

 I am looking forward to using these new generation of IDEs.
 In the meantime we'll have to resort to the individual parts taped together with custom scripts, reusing some pieces of a classic IDE.

+_Sebastian Macke provided valuable suggestions and thoughts reviewing a draft of this article._